 Sources say the European resolution is expected to come to a vote on Friday, and that it is backed by the United States.

 A version of the text seen by AFP “expresses serious concern at Iran’s decision to stop implementing” some inspections-related commitments and “urges Iran to immediately resume implementation.”

 The prospect of Iran suspending the temporary agreement with the IAEA in retaliation was described by one diplomatic source as “a risk to be taken” to protect “the credibility of the agency” and stand up to Iranian “blackmail.”

-They were confident the resolution would be adopted, the source adds.
+They were confident that the resolution would be adopted, the source added.